LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: Experiments

 \subsection{Data augmentation}

-We believe that proper augmentation, which simulates different conditions of the flights and diverse land cover, could be useful, so we applied an offline augmentation to the training set with imgaug \cite{imgaug}.
-We added 9 augmented copies for every tile randomly changing following parameters: hue, saturation, grayscale, contrast, brightness, sharpness, adding noise, doing flipping, rotation, cropping and padding.
-Therefore we reached 74700 samples in the training set.
-Fig. \ref{fig:augmentation} presents sample augmentations.
+We believe that proper augmentation, which simulates different flights and diverse land cover conditions, could be useful, so we applied an offline augmentation to the training set with imgaug \cite{imgaug}.
+We added nine augmented copies for every tile, randomly changing the following parameters: hue, saturation, grayscale, contrast, brightness, sharpness, adding noise, doing flipping, rotation, cropping, and padding.
+Therefore, we reached 74700 samples in the training set.
+Figure~\ref{fig:augmentation} presents sample augmentations.